Beee4life/action-logger/README.md

 # Action Logger

 Welcome to the Action Logger plugin for [Wordpress](http://wordpress.org).

-I built this initially for the IDF (International Downhill Federation), to keep tabs on actions from other users, but along the way I though many more users would find this interesting to use so that's why it's here now :)
+Do you run a website with more than 1 user and do you want to keep tabs on what is happening within your WordPress wesite ?
+Then this plugin might be something for you.

 ## Description

-This plugin gives you the option to log various actions on your website.
+This plugin gives you the option to log various (user) actions on your website.
 Default there are a few actions which can be tracked from within WordPress' core and some from plugins I like/use.

 ### Loggable actions